charleshartman/RB120/assessment_prep/oop.md

 # => You can transport this by hand.
 ```

 Modules may also be used for *namespacing*, grouping similar classes together.
-This helps us organize our code and has the advantage of helping to avoid collisions between similarly named classes in our program.
+This helps us organize our code and has the advantage of helping to avoid problems between similarly named classes in our program.
 In the example below, we group three similar `Creatures` together in a single module and demonstrate how we can instantiate objects from classes defined within modules.

 ```ruby
 module Creatures